sergioburdisso/pyss3/docs/tutorials/movie-review.rst

           ...
           clf.load_model()

 Before we finish the hyperparameter optimization task, there is an optional (but recommended) step.
-To make sure the selected hyperparameters generalize well (i.e. are not overfitted to the test set), we will perform an extra grid search but this time using a (stratified) 10-fold cross-validation.
+To make sure the selected :ref:`hyperparameters <ss3-hyperparameter>` generalize well (i.e. are not overfitted to the test set), we will perform an extra grid search but this time using a (stratified) 10-fold cross-validation.
 From what we saw from the previous grid search, the "santion"(p) hyperparameter doesn't seem to have a real impact on performance, so this time we will set ``p = 1.1`` when performing the grid search, that is:

 .. code:: console